For

 |

-There is a technically beautifully recorded Telefunken 'Royal Sound'
+is a technically well recorded Telefunken 'Royal Sound' Stereo LP from

-Stereo LP from the early stereo days on which Wöss conducts the
+the early stereo days on which Wöss conducts the Bamberg Symphony

-Bamberg Symphony Orchestra in popular pieces by Bizet, Tchaikovsky,
+Orchestra in popular pieces by Bizet, Tchaikovsky, Bruch (with violinist

 The

-recording of Bruckner's Fourth Symphony by Woess and the Munich Philharmonic
+recording of Bruckner's Fourth Symphony by Wöss and the Munich

-of the original version composed in 1874, edited by Leopold Nowak, published
+is of the original version composed in 1874, edited by Leopold Nowak,

-in 1975.
-Robert McColley wrote that this version is quite different
+published in 1975.
+Robert McColley wrote that this version is quite

-from the later versions, and especially so in the case of the scherzo
+different from the later versions, and especially so in the case of

-which is an entirely different movement.
-The 1874 version has now been
+the scherzo which is an entirely different movement.
+The 1874 version

-recorded several times, but the recording by Woess was the first and
+has now been recorded several times, but the recording by Woess was

-There exists a private issue on CD, Lucky Ball LB 0010 S, of
+exists a private issue on CD, Lucky Ball LB 0010 S, of Bruckner's

-Bruckner's Symphony No. 9 with Kurt Wöss conducting the Vienna
+Symphony No. 9 with Kurt Wöss conducting the Vienna Tonkuenstler

-(Kálmán).
-It was recorded in the Slovak Philharmonic Concert
+performances were recorded in the Slovak Philharmonic Concert Hall in

 Rudolf